-Spelling and GPS is delivered through implementation of the Bug Club Phonics until Phase 5 is completed.
-The No Nonsense scheme for spelling is implemented in Year 2 onwards.
+Spelling and GPS is delivered through implementation of the Phonics Bug (up to Autumn term in Y2) and No Nonsense scheme for Year 2 onwards.
 Weekly planning sequences include 3 days of discrete GPS skills teaching, a 'word of the week' day for Tier 2 vocabulary acquisition and application and a 'sentence stars' day which is the focus for learning and applying year group sentence types.